irinatu17/MyCookBook/README.md

 To deploy the project to [Heroku](https://heroku.com/) the following steps need to be completed:
 1. Create a **requirement.txt** file, which contains a list of the dependencies, using the following command in the terminal:
 `pip3 freeze > requirements.txt`
-2. Create a **Procfile**, in order to tell Heroku how to run our project, using the following command in the terminal:
+2. Create a **Procfile**, in order to tell Heroku how to run the project, using the following command in the terminal:
 `echo web: python run.py > Procfile`
-3. `git add`, `git commit` and `git push` these files to GitHub repo
+3. `git add`, `git commit` and `git push` these files to GitHub repository
 4. Create a **new app** in Heroku, assigning a name (must be unique) and set a region (for my project I set Europe)
 5. From the Heroku dashboard link the new Heroku app to your GitHub repository:
-    - "Deploy" - "Deployment method" - "GitHub"
+    - "Deploy" -> "Deployment method" -> "GitHub"
     - then "Enable automatic deployment"
 6. To start the web process, put the following command into the terminal: `heroku ps:scale web=1` to scale dynos
 7. In the **Settings** tab of the new Heroku app, click on "Reveal Config Vars" and set the following config vars: